SpookyDK/blog/index.md

 ---
 layout: home
-title: A place of experimentation
+title: A Place of Experimentation
 ---

-Microcontrollers to 3D rendering and blinking lights.
+By a Computer Engineering Student

 ---